amitsaha/amitsaha.github.io/content/linux_shell_autocompletion.md

 - `git`: The word before the word we are asking for completions for

 Let's discuss this a bit.
 When we press `TAB`, bash tries to find out a matching auto-completion "handler" for the command and if it finds one, invokes the handler.
+When invoking the handler, it calls the handler providing data about the command it is attempting to provide auto-completion suggestions for.
 The output of the handler is then parsed by bash and each separate line in the output is suggested as possible candidates for the auto-completion.

+## Data provided to completion handlers

+## `complete` built-in command

-## `complete` and `compgen`
+## `compgen` built-in command

 ## Getting good old BASH completion back